 Corresponding Author: Dr. Ian L. Pepper, Bradley W. Schmitz, Dr. Luisa A. Ikner

-Overview
+Overview:

 Traditional methods of analysis for microbial communities within soils have usually involved either cultural assays utilizing dilution and plating methodology on selective and differential media or direct count assays.
 Direct counts offer information about the total number of bacteria present, but give no information about the number or diversity of populations present within the community.
 Plate counts allow enumeration of total cultural or selected cultural populations, and hence provide information on the different populations present.
 However, since less than 1% of soil bacteria are readily culturable, cultural information offers only a piece of the picture.
 The actual fraction of the community that can be cultured depends on the medium chosen for cultural counts.
 Any single medium will select for the populations that are best suited to that particular medium.